-On one afternoon when the weather was staged for windy thunderstorm followed by heavy rainfall, a call from the neighbor’s man friday wake me up from day dreaming.
-Stepping out of the bed in midst of the post lunch nap is not part of my everyday routine.
+On one afternoon when the weather was staged for windy thunderstorm followed by heavy rainfall, a call from the neighbor’s man Friday wake me up from daydreaming.
+Stepping out of the bed in midst of the post-lunch nap is not part of my everyday routine.
 That day I made an exception to this catnap rule to pick Chikoo fallen from the tree in their backyard, laden in the mud and grass, waiting for somebody to take them home before the torrent of rain squash them up.
-For next few days ,very quietly Chikoo were sitting in the fridge underneath the summer star fruit, mangoes.
-Then while cleaning the attic, I spotted this recipe of Chikoo ka Halwa in a ragged magazine from 80’s, found in the stack of scrap piled up from years to dispose.
-It was tough not to strive for the creation of the halwa, post reading such an unusual recipe and that too when there was no definite fate decided for the Chikoo’s sitting in the fridge.
+For next few days, very quietly Chikoo were sitting in the fridge underneath the summer starfruit, mangoes.
+Then while cleaning the attic, I spotted this recipe of Chikoo ka Halwa in a ragged magazine from 80’s, found in the stack of scrap piled up from years to dispose of.
+It was tough not to strive for the creation of the halwa, post-reading such an unusual recipe and that too when there was no definite fate decided for the Chikoo’s sitting in the fridge.

 Post rigorous stirring halwa exercise the end result is a bowl of caramelized fudge having taste notes similar to that of a dark melted chocolate.
-There is some magical grand mother trick in the recipe which turned plain flavor of Chikoo into a deliciously delectable dessert.
-The stone fruit transformed itself into a deep brown halwa of burnt sugar like savour still leaving behind the traces of its aroma and indigenous taste, igniting spark of love in me for Chikoo.
+There is some magical grandmother trick in the recipe which turned plain flavor of Chikoo into a deliciously delectable dessert.
+The stone fruit transformed itself into a deep brown halwa of burnt sugar like savor still leaving behind the traces of its aroma and indigenous taste, igniting the spark of love in me for Chikoo.
 Here is the recipe of Chikoo ka Halwa

 - 5 - 6 chikoo (sapota)